Geraldine Roman: Indigenous people's rights

 Roman has filed a bill seeking to increase the representation of indigenous peoples in the Subic Bay Metropolitan Authority, which is near her home province of Bataan.

 Agriculture and aquaculture

 Roman has filed bills on the sustainability of agriculture and aquaculture in the province of Bataan.
 She has also filed the re-allotment of public lands and urban lands for agricultural lands.

 Military career

 Roman is the first transgender military officer and reservist of the Armed Forces of the Philippines commissioned as Lieutenant Colonel.

 Personal life

+Roman is a transgender woman.
 In the 1990s, Roman underwent sex reassignment surgery, had her name legally changed, and legally changed her gender to "female".
+She did it through an appeal through the Regional Trial Court.

 Roman's partner Alberto is a Spaniard residing in Spain; they are not married.
 Aside from her native Tagalog, she also speaks English, Spanish, French and Italian.
 She is member of the Philippine Academy of the Spanish Language.
 She is a practicing Catholic.